UmaimaKhan01/FarmNest/README.md

-# KisanSeva - one stop for Indian farmers
+# FarmNest - one stop for Indian farmers

 [Kaggle Dataset Used for Plant disease detection](https://www.kaggle.com/vipoooool/new-plant-diseases-dataset)